Early Christianity Articles

 What form did church services take before Constantine and the Nicene council?
 There are only fragments of evidence in casual allusions or in illustrations.

-The earliest second-century texts agree that regular Sunday worship by Christians was primarily a 'thanksgiving', eucharistia--a term that gradually replaced the words 'breaking of bread.'
+The earliest second-century texts agree that regular Sunday worship by Christians was primarily a 'thanksgiving', eucharistic--a term that gradually replaced the words 'breaking of bread.'

 The local church bishop admitted only baptized believers to the sacred meal.
 Justin Martyr describes the Roman Eucharist in the year 150 in a passage that reassures pagan readers that Christian rites are not black magic.